 Level 2-3, AAT Certificate AAT Diploma

 This course is the perfect starting point if you would like to pursue a career in accounting, and also for those wishing to work as a bookkeeper.

 Accountants are needed in all walks of life – working in the very smallest and the very largest of businesses.
 Wealthy individuals and celebrities also need accountants to keep their affairs in order.

 You will learn basic bookkeeping skills including double entry, how to categorise and analyse costs, how to use Sage software and the basic skills needed to work in accounting and finance.
 You will be able to work anywhere in the world once you complete your course, as AAT qualifications are held in high regard both at home and abroad.

-You will study the Level 2 Foundation Certificate in Accounting in Year One and the Level 3 Advanced Diploma in Year Two.
+You will study the Level 2 Foundation Certificate in Accounting in Year 1 and the Level 3 Advanced Diploma in Year 2.

-Level 2 Foundation Certificate in Accounting (Year One):
+Level 2 Foundation Certificate in Accounting (Year 1)

 - Bookkeeping Transactions

 - Bookkeeping Controls

 - Advanced Bookkeeping